Bièvre (river)

 The Bièvre (/fr/) is a 34.6 km long river of the Île-de-France région that flows into the Seine (left bank) in Paris.

 Name

 The name is often thought to derive from the archaic French word bièvre meaning "beaver".
-However, there is no evidence of beavers having inhabited the area.
 Other suggested origins are a Celtic word for "mud", Latin bibere "to drink", and French bief, a word describing the man-made canals that carried water to mill wheels.

 Course

 The source of the Bièvre is in Guyancourt, département Yvelines.
 From there, it flows through the following départements and towns: